Triweb/triweb/README.md

 ## Usage

-In production-ready TWAs you should use the triweb.js library that is offered by the target domain's relay server:
+In production-ready TWAs you can use the triweb.js library that is offered by the target domain's relay server:

 ```
 <script src="/.../triweb.js"></script>